Indian classical music: History

+Samaveda

 The Samaveda is organized into two formats.
 One part is based on the musical meter, another by the aim of the rituals.
 The text is written with embedded coding, where swaras (octave notes) are either shown above or within the text, or the verse is written into parvans (knot or member); in simple words, this embedded code of swaras is like the skeleton of the song.
 The swaras have about 12 different forms and different combinations of these swaras are made to sit under the names of different ragas.
 The specific code of a song clearly tells us what combination of swaras are present in a specific song.
 The lyrical part of the song is called "sahityam" and sahityam is just like singing the swaras altogether but using the lyrics of the song.
 The code in the form of swaras have even the notation of which note to be sung high and which one low.
 The hymns of Samaveda contain melodic content, form, rhythm and metric organization.
 This structure is, however, not unique or limited to Samaveda.
 The Rigveda embeds the musical meter too, without the kind of elaboration found in the Samaveda.
 For example, the Gayatri mantra contains three metric lines of exactly eight syllables, with an embedded ternary rhythm.